-Female, aged 53, Malaysian, is the Independent Non-Executive Director of the Company.
+Female, aged 54, Malaysian, is the Independent Non-Executive Director of the Company.
 Ms. Lee is the Chairperson of the Audit and Risk Management Committee, and a member of the Nomination and Remuneration Committee.
 Ms. Lee was appointed to the Board on 29 August 2022.
 She graduated with a Bachelor of Business, major in Finance and Economics from the University of Technology, Sydney, Australia in 1992.

 Subsequently, she held various key positions in financial institutions involving structured financing, venture capital and private equity investments in Asia Pacific region.
-In 2010, she was the Head of Private Equity with RHB Investment Bank Berhad before her current role as Senior Vice President with Cope Private Equity Sdn Bhd since 2019.
+In 2010, she was the Head of Private Equity with RHB Investment Bank Berhad before her role as Senior Vice President with Cope Private Equity Sdn Bhd since 2019 and subsequently a Partner in 2024.